Practising Mindfulness Latest Posts

 Important ingredients to success

-Take a few more moments to imagine what kind of mindset our racing driver possess.
-Actually close your eyes and imagine.
-Imagine his exercise regime; his diet and the people around him.
+Take a few more moments to imagine what kind of mindset our racing driver possesses.
+Actually, close your eyes and imagine.
+Imagine his exercise regime; his diet, and the people around him.
 Consider his general lifestyle.
-With this, think about his moods, mindset and mental health.
+With this, think about his moods, mindset, and mental health.
 What place is he in psychologically?

 Apply this to yourself

-Think of what changes and improvements to lifestyle, diet, thoughts and behaviour you must now make.
-The outcome will be a consistency and stability that begins from the inside out.
+Think of what changes and improvements to lifestyle, diet, thoughts, and behaviour you must now make.
+The outcome will be consistency and stability that begins from the inside out.

-Along with thinking skills, one very important aspect of routine and self-discipline, is the ability to stop thought and just act.
-In other words, it’s our self-talk; our internal chatter, that can sometimes be the problem.
+Along with thinking skills, one very important aspect of routine and self-discipline is the ability to stop thought and just act.
+In other words, it’s our self-talk; our internal chatter, which can sometimes be the problem.
 By ceasing internal chatter – and just doing things routinely – we increase good habits and patterns of behaviour.

-Often, all we need do, is simply stop thinking about it and act.
-As Ralph Waldo Emerson put it: “Do the thing and you will have the power”.
+Often, all we need to do is simply stop thinking about it and act.
+As Ralph Waldo Emerson put it: “Do the thing, and you will have the power.”
 Discipline yourself and just do it.

 • Protected: Tao Wisdom